-- Employees who are symptomatic and tested for COVID-19 will be required to isolate pending the results of their test.
+- Individuals who are symptomatic and tested for COVID-19 will be required to isolate pending the results of their test.

-- Employees who test positive for COVID-19 will be required to isolate for at least 14 days.
-Employees who test negative but remain symptomatic may be required to remain in isolation.
+- Individuals who test positive for COVID-19 will be required to isolate for at least 10 days.

-- Employees who are identified as a “close contact” of a positive COVID-19 case will be required to quarantine, if not fully vaccinated for COVID-19, for 10 days while carefully monitoring symptoms for 14 days.
+- Individuals who are identified as a “close contact” of a positive COVID-19 case will be required to quarantine, if not fully vaccinated for COVID-19, for 10 days while carefully monitoring symptoms for 14 days.

 Quarantine and Isolation Situational Protocols

-In all of the following situations, report the need for isolation or quarantine to Salem as provided in these Guidelines and Protocols and DO NOT COME TO CAMPUS OR REPORT TO WORK until you have been cleared to do so by Salem.
+In all of the following situations, report the need for isolation or quarantine to Salem as provided in these Guidelines and Protocols and DO NOT COME TO CAMPUS OR REPORT TO CLASS OR WORK until you have been cleared to do so by Salem.
 For clearance to return to work or class, students should coordinate with the Director of Student Life and employees should coordinate with Human Resources.